levimake/androidemulator_CLI/README.md

 # Create an Android Emulator From Command Line

 We lets you create an android emulator using commandline tools without Android Studio.
 You are expected to work with a Linux based operating system.
+Kickstart your app development on react native or flutter on your favorite IDE if you don't prefer Android Studio.

 ## Dependencies
 - Install Java